Holy Apostles College and Seminary: History

 Holy Apostles began as a college level, preparatory seminary, which Franciscan Eusebe Menard entrusted to the Missionaries of the Holy Apostles.
 In 1972, Holy Apostles, in view of declining enrollment, began admitting non-seminarians, women included.
-In 1977 it added a Theology programme and became a major as well as a minor seminary.
+In 1977, it added a Master of Divinity program and became a major as well as a minor seminary.
+Graduate degrees have been available to lay students since 1982.

-In 2012, recognizing the growing need for online undergraduate programs, Holy Apostles added undergraduate-level programs.
+In 1998, Holy Apostles partnered with International Catholic University, founded by Ralph McInerny, and opened two online graduate programs, a Master of Arts in Theology and a Master of Arts in Philosophy.
+In 2011, Holy Apostles established a Master of Arts in Pastoral Studies program, which became available online in 2013.
+In 2012, recognizing the growing need for online undergraduate programs, Holy Apostles added undergraduate-level courses to its online programming.
 In 2014, the State of Connecticut Office of Higher Education approved the college for a 100% online undergraduate program (both in the Associate of Arts and the Bachelor of Arts degree programs).
-The following year, the institution lowered its tuition 28% to $320 per credit hour because of its mission to cultivate Catholic leaders for the purpose of evangelization.

-There are now 8 undergraduate programs (Associate of Arts and Bachelor of Arts) as well as the Take Credit!
-Program for high school juniors and seniors.
-Graduate degrees have been available to lay students since 1982.

-In 2019, Peter S. Kucer became President/Rector of the college taking over from the long-serving Douglas Mosey (1996-2019).
+In 2019, Peter S. Kucer became president/rector of the college taking over from the long-serving Douglas Mosey (1996–2019).

 Academics

-Holy Apostles is accredited by the New England Commission of Higher Education.
-It is also approved by the Connecticut Board of Regents for Higher Education.
+Holy Apostles is accredited by the New England Commission of Higher Education and the Connecticut Office of Higher Education.
+Additionally, Holy Apostles' graduate degree programs are accredited by the Association of Theological Schools in the United States and Canada.

-Members of its board of directors include the bishops of Connecticut with the Bishop of Norwich as chancellor.
+Five of the members of its board of directors are from the founding religious order, the Missionaries of the Holy Apostles.
 The institution places heavy emphasis on the academic disciplines of philosophy and theology in the context of the Catholic honors liberal arts curriculum.
 Half of the undergraduate courses are a part of the required core.
 This includes a distribution of courses in theology, philosophy, English, and history.
+In addition to its master's programs, the institution offers Associate of Arts and Bachelor of Arts programs as well as the Take Credit!
+Program for high school juniors and seniors.